 Next, set NGINX Bad Bot Blocker & Referrer set up and update scripts and executable by the following commands:

 sudo chmod +x /usr/local/sbin/setup-ngxblocker sudo chmod +x /usr/local/sbin/update-ngxblocker

 Install Nginx Bad Bot Blocker now with executing the setup script.

 The output shows that the script has been added to NGINX vhost configuration files (server blocks).
 Also, another significant part of this script install will automatically whitelist your IP address in the whitelist-ips.conf file.

 Any further required IP addresses needing whitelisting can be added later.
-Example what it may look like below:
+An example of what it may look like is below.

 INFO: /etc/nginx/conf.d/* detected => /etc/nginx/nginx.conf inserting: include /etc/nginx/bots.d/blockbots.conf; => /etc/nginx/sites-available/example.com.vhost inserting: include /etc/nginx/bots.d/ddos.conf; => /etc/nginx/sites-available/example.com.vhost